Energy-saving building - the airtight building envelope

 Specifications and measures for energy-saving windows

-If the demands on the masonry and roof increase, the windows must also be considered.
+If the demands on the masonry and roof increase, the windows must also be taken into account.
 In 1977 the specification for windows was a thermally insulated aluminum and steel profile with a U-value of 3.5 W / (m2K).
 The EnEV, in turn, stipulates a minimum value of 1.3 W / (m2K) or better without the material of the window frame being subdivided.
 A separate value of 1.1 W / (m2K) is specified for the glazing.
 When buying the frame and glazing as a whole, make sure that the window has a value of 1.3 W / (m2K).
 In connection with windows and doors, another important term comes up with the joint permeability coefficient.

 This indicates how much air is exchanged on one meter of frame joint.
 The coefficient is measured in square meters at a pressure difference of 10 Pascal.
 Here, too, the following applies: the lower this value, the better and lower the uncontrolled exchange of air.
 Today this term is hardly used any more.
 The air permeability is now divided into classes 0 to 4 by DIN 12207, with class 4 standing for the lowest uncontrolled exchange of air.